Work for us

 -

-English Language Partners New Zealand (ELPNZ) is an award-winning education provider with NZQA Category 1 endorsement.
-We are New Zealand’s largest national not-for-profit provider of English language education and support to former refugees and migrants and have been operating for over 40 years.
+English Language Partners is a not-for-profit, award-winning education provider with NZQA category 1endorsement.
+We have been providing English language programmes and settlement services to adult former refugees and migrants throughout New Zealand for over40 years.

 Who you are